isomerpages/moe-bukitviewpri/_bvps-experience/Curriculum/Character and Citizenship Education.md

 <p>Our Primary 3 students embarked on their VIA project “I am a Good Neighbour”.
 Collaborating with St Luke’s Hospital, our students gained interesting insights into the lives of the elderly.
-This meaningful project was a thoughtful lesson on empathy and in the power of small gestures to make <a rel="noopener noreferrer nofollow" target="_blank">a big difference</a>.
+This meaningful project was a thoughtful lesson on empathy and in the power of small gestures to mak a big difference.
 Our students learnt the true essence of being good neighbours – giving back to the community in their own special ways.
-Together, they created an array of heartwarming videos, games, crafts, <a rel="noopener noreferrer nofollow" target="_blank">ornaments</a> and activities designed to bring joy and companionship to our elderly neighbours.
+Together, they created an array of heartwarming videos, games, crafts, ornaments and activities designed to bring joy and companionship to our elderly neighbours.
 You can admire the fruits of their labour and love here:</p>
 <p><a rel="noopener noreferrer nofollow" target="_blank">https://padlet.com/tan_sze_hui_vanessa/p3-via-2024-i-am-a-good-neighbour-lljl5t9x256hykdm</a>
 </p>
 <div class="isomer-image-wrapper">